Auburn remains competitive in chase for FSU running back commits Charles Strong, James Cook

 In the 2018 cycle, it appears the two programs will be direct foes.

 Florida State has two running backs committed in the class.
-Auburn has zero.
+Auburn has none.

 Charles Strong and James Cook, close friends, have been committed to the Seminoles for more than a year.
 Both are showing signs of reconsideration on their Florida State commitments.
 Both are showing love to Auburn.